Generating Revenue on School Trust Lands

 These sites have a history of leasing and mining of construction aggregates.
-As of April 2012, there were 140 historical sites where earth material mining occurred.
+As of September 2013, there were 145 inactive sites where earth material mining occurred.
 Please inquire regarding availability for lease.
 One of MN DNR’s objectives for generating revenue for the Permanent School Trust Fund is to lease historical sites.
 These sites are also subject to site-specific land management requirements.

 Sites Being Considered for Future Earth Materials Leases

 These sites are candidates for future lease offerings.
 This list changes frequently as sites with marketable aggregate potential are discovered and assessed.
 Some sites may be available now with a short-term lease such as one to provide aggregate for a road project.
 Interested parties are encouraged to inquire regarding availability for lease.